Skip to content

 Red 263 is not actually an adhesive, it’s liquid sorcery.
 You apply Red Loctite to your bolts, and that night while you sleep, lucifers’ minions go to work on your 4WD and cast dark magic on the fasteners so they can never be removed again.
 To crack the seal of a bolt secured with Red Loctite with just hand tools you’re going to need holy water, and Jessie Ventura by your side.

 In my opinion, this is the wrong tool for the job of 4WD accessories.
-It’s overkill in terms of the level of bond required, and inevitably during the course of your 4WD build you’re going to tweak and tinker with things that will require repositioning or temporary removal.
+It’s overkill in terms of the level of bond required, and inevitably during your 4WD build you’re going to tweak and tinker with things that will require repositioning or temporary removal.

 Blue is the way to go in this wheelers opinion.